oldminecraftcommunity/NostalgiaCore-0.9.5/README.md

 • Items are dropping normally.

-• Dupes, that were in pmmp by mistake is fixed.
+• Dupes, that were in PocketMine by mistake is fixed.

 • Player hotbar is saved.